spydrful/Scripts_Collection/README.md

 # Scripts_Collection
-A catchup repo for scripts I may have use of in the future.
+A catch-All repo for scripts I may have use of in the future.